kesondrakey/flux-tools/paper/paper.md

     automatically; *add current selection* adds code to the *accumulated* code box for easy and continuous data selection

--   **Before/after R² diagnostics**: When numeric variables are selected for comparison, *Fluxtools* fits a linear regression model and reports its R² value.
-When points are selected, the R² value is re-computed assuming selected values are dropped to allow for before and after comparison. *Fig 3* shows this process in *Fluxtools* using the *±σ outliers selection tool:* The top (red) R² uses all data, while the bottom R² (orange) omits selected points from the linear regression.
+-   **Before/after R² diagnostics**: For any numeric variable comparison, *Fluxtools* fits a linear regression model and reports its R² value.
+Selecting points re-computes R² as if those points were removed, allowing for easy comparison. *Fig 3* shows this process in *Fluxtools* using the *±σ outliers selection tool:* The top (red) R² uses all data, while the bottom R² (orange) omits selected points from the linear regression.

 ![Example of R² diagnostics using the ±σ outliers cutoffs and selection`\label{fig:3}`{=tex}](Fig3.png){#fig:3 width="100%"}